 There are a number of SEO tools that you can use to see what a robots.txt file may be blocking and one of the best tools is found, for free, in Google Search Console.

-A robots.txt file can be the best thing to happen to your ecommerce website, so if you're not utilizing its power, it's time to start.
-If you're not sure where to start with your robots.txt file, we can help!
+A robots.txt file can be the best thing to happen to your ecommerce website, so if you're not utilizing its power, it's time to get started.
+If you're need help with setting up your robots.txt file, let us know, and we can help you out.